philbert/ansible_serverspec/readme.md

   - You can see the available serverspec tasks for each role by running `rake -T`
   - The code uses a gem called [ansible_spec](https://github.com/volanja/ansible_spec) to connect the serverspec test to the ansble roles that get executed by rspec
   - If you want to produce junit formatted xml reports from the tests for CI like jenkins you can [enable this line](https://github.com/philbert/ansible_serverspec/blob/master/Rakefile#L36)

+## Debugging errors:
+  - Ensure that you do not have any connection errors to the virtual machine:
+    1. Try ansible without vagrant ```ansible webservers -i inventory/development -m ping```
+    2. Try plain ssh ```ssh -i .vagrant/machines/default/virtualbox/private_key vagrant@10.10.10.20```

 ## Here are my test results: